omar251/CinemaTec/docs/deployment/README_NODE.md

-# CinemaTec Movie Network Explorer - Node.js Version
+# CinemaTec Explorer - Node.js Version

 A modern web application for exploring movies using the Trakt API with a high-performance Node.js backend.